 - Teacher Intervention – training course (specifically phonics) for Year 6 teacher

-The other key area of spend was the funding of a transition week for pupils moving from Key Stage 2 to Key Stage 3.
-This cost £3,500 and included resident artists and an Around the World in 80 Days themed workshop.
+The other key area of spend was the funding of a transition week for pupils moving from Key Stage 2 to Key Stage 3, this included resident artists and a Circus themed workshop.
+However, this had to be put on hold due to Covid-19.
+This part of the fund will be held in order to facilitate the transition process at a further date.

 The transition week enables pupils to settle into learning when they start in year 7, which has traditionally been a challenge for a number of our pupils.
 This readiness to learn can have the biggest impact in terms of progression in Literacy and Numeracy.